syncfusion-content/javascript-docs/js/PivotChart/User-Interactions.md

 ### Enable Scrollbar

-* When [`zooming.enableScrollbar`](/api/js/ejpivotchart#members:zooming-enablescrollbar) option is set to true, you can scroll through chart using scrollbar or mouse whell.
+* When [`zooming.enableScrollbar`](/api/js/ejpivotchart#members:zooming-enablescrollbar) option is set to true, the PivotChart is rendered along with the scroll bars for precise view of data.
+The data can be viewed by using scroll bar or by using mouse whell scrolling.

 {% highlight javascript %}